 About

-Portland is built on the ceded and unceded village sites of the Multnomah, Kathlamet, Clackamas, Tumwater, Watlala bands of the Chinook, the Tualatin Kalapuya, Molalla, and other Columbia River tribes, who have stewarded the land for millennia and continue to make their home in the city.
+Portland is built on the ceded and unceded village sites and stolen land of the Multnomah, Kathlamet, Clackamas, Tumwater, Watlala bands of the Chinook, the Tualatin Kalapuya, Molalla, and other Columbia River tribes, whose ongoing presence in the region extends their stewardship of this land for millennia.

 Contact